Raizelian/vCenter-DRT/README.md

 - [X] Handle any name exclusion as needed, es. templates
 - [X] Import vCenter connection configuration from .ini
 - [ ] Add optional listing of datastores in basic info gathering
+- [ ] Add caching for optimization purposes